cjcarpen/service-endpoint/faq.md

 ## Does IBM Cloud Service Endpoint support IBM Virtual Private Cloud(VPC) ?
 {: faq}

 No. IBM Cloud Service Endpoint only supports IBM Cloud Classic enviroments.
-Support for VPC will be enabled after after VPC goes GA.
+Support for VPC will be enabled when VPC goes GA.
 Learn more about VPC [here](https://cloud.ibm.com/docs/infrastructure/vpc?topic=vpc-about-ibm-cloud-virtual-private-cloud-vpc-infrastructure).

 ## How will IBM Cloud Service Endpoint be charged ?